cycronix/JiffyCam/README.md

    python jiffycapture.py CustomDataDir/MyCameraName
    ```

-Note that jiffycapture stores images to a specific camera-session subfolder under the JiffyData folder.
+Note that jiffycapture stores images to a specific camera-session subfolder under the JiffyData folder, thus the subfolder path argument.
-The jiffycam can see and display multiple cameras, i.e. subfolders under JiffyData or custom data folder.
+The jiffycam can see and display multiple cameras in subfolders under JiffyData folder, thus the parent folder argument.

 ## Viewer Use